sivakkri/scipy19/README.md

-# scipy19
+# Datasets for SciPy India Workshop on ML
-SciPy India Workshop on ML
+Download the zip file of this repo or clone it.